Cultural Challenges Expats Face When Moving to Europe

 Start Your International Moving Journey

 The move abroad is thrilling, but not an easy one.
-The cultural gulf between expats and their European hosts — from language to social norms — can be alienating.
+The cultural gulf between expats and their European hosts—from language to social norms—can be alienating.
 The more you can contrast those differences before and after your move, the smoother the transition.
-So, for example, you could be travelling to France or Italy or going to Spain (or pretty much any other country in Europe) and understanding the typical cultural barriers can make you adjust better.
+So, for example, you could be traveling to France, Italy, or Spain (or pretty much any other country in Europe), and understanding the typical cultural barriers can help you adjust better.

 Frequent Cultural Obstacles for Expats in Europe

-Each European country is a law unto itself, and neighbouring states can have nothing to die in common with one another.
+Each European country operates independently, and neighboring states may not share any common ground.
 Here are some of the barriers that expats are most likely to confront:

 Language Barriers